Tez Policies for Businesses

 - Devices for circumventing traffic rules

-We do not allow on Tez for Business any sort of online or offline gambling where money or other items of value are paid or wagered in exchange for the opportunity to win real money or prizes based on the outcome of the game.
+We do not allow Tez to be used for any sort of online or offline gambling where money or other items of value are paid or wagered in exchange for the opportunity to win real money or prizes based on the outcome of the game.

 We do not allow the exchange of precious materials in bulk.
 Examples: Bulk sales of rare, scarce, or valuable metals or stones.

-On Tez for Business, we do not allow the exchange of wholesale currency.
+We do not allow Tez to be used in the exchange of wholesale currency.
 Examples: Discounted currencies or currency exchanges; currency backed by precious metals.